matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 });
 ```

-2. Wait until the tx is committed:
+2. Wait until the transaction is committed:

 ```javascript
 await txHandle.wait();